armandofox/armandofox.github.io/_pages/music-theater/broadway101.md

 of musicals--for example, the history of choreography, of orchestration, and so on.

+* The Secret Life of the American Musical, by Jack Viertel, is a great behind-the-scenes look at how musicals are written and structured, and why so many of them seem to follow similar structural patterns, even (especially) the ones trying to break out of that mold.

+* The Sound of Broadway Music, by Steven Suskind, is a (really) deep dive into the little-known world of orchestrators and orchestration.
+Alongside the out-of-print autobiography of Robert Russell Bennett ("the dean of American orchestrators"), a great look at a part of the musical creation process that even most enthusiasts know little about.

 # Filmed musicals you can watch (some better than others)